ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {NOTE: }
 The **Patch** operation is used to perform partial document updates without having to load, modify, and save a full document.
 The whole operation is executed on the server side and is useful as a performance enhancement or for updating denormalized data in entities.

-The current page deals with patch operations on single documents.
+This page deals with patch operations on single documents.

 Patching has three possible interfaces: [Typed Session API](../../../client-api/operations/patching/single-document#typed-session-api), [Non-Typed Session API](../../../client-api/operations/patching/single-document#non-typed-session-api), and [Operations API](../../../client-api/operations/patching/single-document#operations-api).

+Patching can be done from the client as well as in the studio.

 * In this page:
   * [API overview](../../../client-api/operations/patching/single-document#api-overview)